Garis Gallery of the American West

 “Firmly believing in Tom McCasland, Jr.’s original dream of a museum focusing on Duncan’s historic link to the Chisholm Trail, we are adding a new dimension … one that will allow people to see their heritage from a different perspective,” Jim said.

-As for educational outreach, Leah Mulkey, Education Coordinator, says that “a goal of our education program for 3rd, 4th and 5th graders, is to stimulate interest in the visual arts and create motivation to visit other museums and galleries.”
+As for educational outreach, Leah Mulkey, Education Coordinator, says that “a goal of our education program for all students is to stimulate interest in the visual arts and create motivation to visit other museums and galleries.”

-For many of the students, several from rural areas throughout Oklahoma, the museum is the students’ first lesson in art and sometimes western history.
+For many of the elementary students, several from rural areas throughout Oklahoma, the museum is their first lesson in art and sometimes western history.

 “We want to create lifelong learners,” Leah says.